 The creature immediately starts attacking those responsible for defeating it fifteen years earlier, including Sandra and Alex Kelley—the two versions of Alessandra Kelley who are still living as separate people.
 The two young women must fight the varcolac, despite the fact that defeating it may mean resolving once again into a single person.

-David Walton’s Superposition was a recent favourite of mine — a potent mix of science, action, thriller and heart, and surprisingly accessible for a novel described as a ‘quantum physics thriller’.
-Supersymmetry is the sequel to Superposition.
+David Walton’s Superposition was a recent favourite of mine — a potent mix of science, action, thriller and heart, and surprisingly accessible for a novel described as a ‘quantum physics thriller’ — and this is the sequel.

 I often quite comfortably join a series a book or two in, but in this case I am thankful I read these titles in order, and I strongly recommend you do so too!